Skip to main content

 (Proverbs 25: 11-13)

 This morning, I read the blog post Drunken Speech by Kyle Borg posted at Gentle Reformation.
-The post is directed toward pastors, but it is relevant to all of us, in my opinion, especially now as we experience political upheaval in the United States, which sadly is affecting the Church.
+The post is directed toward Christian leaders, but it is relevant to all of us, in my opinion, especially now as we experience political upheaval in the United States, which sadly is affecting the Church.

 As Christians, we are ambassadors for Christ.
 But lately we’ve become cheerleaders for our favorite political team and thrown off all caution to the wind when we engage on social media.
 I have no problem with Christians expressing their beliefs and political opinions, but we must remember not to demean or trample on those who disagree with us.